xwmx/bindle/Readme.markdown

 `configure` is intended for scripts that run perform system configuration operations, like setting OS X preferences.

-To run a configuration script, use something like:
+To run a configure script, use the `dots configure` command.
+For example:

     dots configure osx.sh

+You can also run all of the configure scripts by using the `--all` flag:

+    dots configure --all

+For more information, see `dots help configure`

 ##### customize